Autoencoding Conditional Neural Processes for Representation Learning: Experiments

-Next, we perform a qualitative analysis of the context set/PPS inferred by the learnt \ppsvae\ models on different data, for different settings of~\(M\).
-Results are shown in \cref{figure: pps}, with additional examples given in Appendix E.1.\@
+Since there is 1-to-1 correspondence between pixels in the context set an the original image it allows us to perform a qualitative observation of the chosen pixels and put forward hypothesis regarding how PPS-VAE abstracts information for different settings of~\(M\).
+Results are shown in \cref{figure: pps_vis}, with additional examples given in Appendix \ref{append:vis_rec_imgs}.\@

-The patterns that context sets form can be summarised with the following three observations: 1) boundary points between objects and the background generally describe the shape, 2) points that lie on the object can be used to capture `interior’ colour, and part locations and 3) background points, where elicited, capture complexity outside the objects (e.g. uniform colour etc.)
+The patterns that context sets form can be summarised with the following observations: (1) boundary points between objects and the background generally describe shape, (2) points on the object can capture `interior’ colour, and part locations and (3) background points capture complexity outside the objects (e.g. uniform colour etc.).

-We also want to emphasise that the aforementioned patterns are more pronounced when $M$ is sufficiently large e.g. $M=60$.
-This is especially true for CelebA and the CIFAR-10 datasets.
-However, when $M$ relatively small compared to the complexity of an image, the context set appears scattered.
-A possible explanation for this it that the model tries to ``cover'' the complexity of the image.
-For example, if there are five objects in an image and $M=5$, the model will likely prefer to assign a single point to each of the objects rather than concentrate all five points on a single object---because the former is more likely to help reconstruct the \emph{whole} image better.
+We also emphasise that these patterns are more pronounced when $M$ is sufficiently large (e.g. $M=128$).
+However, when $M$ relatively small compared to the complexity of an image, the context set appears scattered---possibly because the model tries to ``cover'' the complexity of the image, by exploring the image space rather than exploiting any region; the former is likely to reconstruct the \emph{whole} image better.

+{\emph{\textbf{Findings:} The analysis shows that, when $M$ is sufficiently large, the context set forms pronounced patterns with the following three types of points: boundary points around objects, points inside an object and background points.}}